ashbaldry/ashbaldry.github.io/_posts/2022-05-semantic-html.md

 <dl>
 <dt>
-When to use `<strong>` and `<em>` instead of `<b>` and `<i>`
+When to use `&lt;strong&gt;` and `&lt;em&gt;` instead of `&lt;b&gt;` and `&lt;i&gt;`
 </dt>
 <dd>
 These pairs might look interchangeable in the UI of the web page, however they a screen reader will read both of these differently.
-Whilst `<b>` and `<i>` look bold and italicized, the screen reader will pronounce as if it is standard text (and is now recommended to use the `font-weight` style instead of `<b>`). `<strong>` and `<em>` are recognised by the screen reader and will emphasize accordingly.
+Whilst `&lt;b&gt;` and `&lt;i&gt;` look bold and italicized, the screen reader will pronounce as if it is standard text (and is now recommended to use the `font-weight` style instead of `&lt;b&gt;`). `&lt;strong&gt;` and `&lt;em&gt;` are recognised by the screen reader and will emphasize accordingly.

 Try using screen reader on <b>this</b> sentence and work out which <strong>this</strong> is strong and which is b.
 </dd>
 <dt>
-`<output>` for outputs
+`&lt;output&gt;` for outputs
 </dt>
 <dd>
-`<output>` is a container which injects the results of a calculation or a user action.
+`&lt;output&gt;` is a container which injects the results of a calculation or a user action.
 This is exactly what all of the output functions are doing in your UI.
-Certain functions, such as `textOutput`, contain a parameter `container` that enables you to choose the HTML tag to use (by default it is `<div>` or `<span>` depending on whether or not the output has been specified to be inline).
+Certain functions, such as `textOutput`, contain a parameter `container` that enables you to choose the HTML tag to use (by default it is `&lt;div&gt;` or `&lt;span&gt;` depending on whether or not the output has been specified to be inline).

-Other outputs, such as plots or tables, can be wrapped within one of these `<output>` tags so that the user can differentiate between images that are shown on application load, and images that are generated by selecting different options.
+Other outputs, such as plots or tables, can be wrapped within one of these `&lt;output&gt;` tags so that the user can differentiate between images that are shown on application load, and images that are generated by selecting different options.
 </dd>
 <dt>
-`<figure>` and `<figcaption>` for images
+`&lt;figure&gt;` and `&lt;figcaption&gt;` for images
 </dt>
 <dd>
-Whilst you can simply add a new paragraph under an image, table, or even a quote, by using `<figure>` and `<figcaption>` you can more explicitly link the caption to the component.
-It might look like they are linked styling several `<div>`s, but this will let the screen reader better know that the caption is describing the figure.
+Whilst you can simply add a new paragraph under an image, table, or even a quote, by using `&lt;figure&gt;` and `&lt;figcaption&gt;` you can more explicitly link the caption to the component.
+It might look like they are linked styling several `&lt;div&gt;`s, but this will let the screen reader better know that the caption is describing the figure.

 ```
 tags$figure(
-  # Add inputs here e.g. imageOutput() or DTOutput()
+  # Add inputs here e.g. imageOutput() or DTO
   tags$figcaption("Caption")
 )
 ```
 </dd>
 <dt>
-`<abbr>` for abbreviations and acronyms
+`&lt;abbr&gt;` for abbreviations and acronyms
 </dt>
 <dd>
 Know what either <abbr title="Self-Contained Underwater Breathing Apparatus">SCUBA</abbr> or <abbr title="Completely Automated Public Turing Test to tell Computers and Humans Apart">CAPTCHA</abbr> mean?
 Me neither, and dashboards can be full of acronyms users might be unaware of.
-Using `<abbr title="longhand">` will include a tooltip of the longhand of the acronyms, making it easier to keep track of them.
+Using `&lt;abbr title="longhand"&gt;` will include a tooltip of the longhand of the acronyms, making it easier to keep track of them.
 </dd>
 </dl>